Musk, SEC seek another week to reach deal in contempt case

-NEW YORK (AP) — Lawyers for Telsa CEO Elon Musk and the U.S. government are asking for another week to negotiate a deal to keep Musk from being found in contempt of court.
+NEW YORK (AP) — Lawyers for Tesla CEO Elon Musk and the U.S. government are asking for another week to negotiate a deal to keep Musk from being found in contempt of court.

 Both sides say in a letter filed Thursday with a federal court in New York that they talked for over an hour and are still discussing an agreement.